Saints and Jude 14

 “But the saints of the Highest One will receive the kingdom and possess the kingdom forever, for all ages to come” (Daniel 7:18).

-In summary, then, even in the Old Testament, there is the crossing of terms, using the same Hebrew word to describe angels and God’s people (saints).
+In summary, even in the Old Testament, the same Hebrew word is used to describe both angels and God’s people (saints), indicating a crossing of terms.

 Another Angle — Theological Meaning